1993 New Jersey gubernatorial election: Background

-1991 midterm elections

-Republicans centered their 1991 legislative campaign on opposition to the Florio tax increase, as did even some incumbent Democrats, such as Senator Paul Contillo.
-Florio also faced backlash from the NRA Political Victory Fund, which spent nearly $250,000 targeting candidates in both parties who had voted in favor of the bill and supporting those who pledged to repeal it, and the New Jersey Education Association, which had supported Florio in 1989 but endorsed almost exclusively Republican candidates in response to the education spending caps.

-The result was a resounding Republican victory in the 1991 elections.
-The Republicans gained ten seats in the State Senate (controlling the chamber for the first time since 1974) and 21 seats in the General Assembly.
-Both houses won veto-proof Republican majorities, which may have drawn political pressure off Florio for the remainder of his term.
-Florio's approval ratings began to rebound as the Republican legislature was given a share of the blame for the state's budgetary dysfunction.
+Entering 1991, Republicans centered their legislative campaigns on repealing the tax increase, as did some incumbent Democrats, such as state senator Paul Contillo.
+Florio faced backlash from the NRA Political Victory Fund, which spent nearly $250,000 targeting candidates in both parties who had voted in favor of the gun control measure and supporting those who pledged to repeal it, and from the New Jersey Education Association, which had supported Florio in 1989 but primarily supported Republicans in 1991 in response to the education spending caps.
+The result was a resounding Republican landslide in the 1991 elections.
+The Republican Party gained ten seats in the New Jersey Senate (controlling the chamber for the first time since 1974) and 21 seats in the General Assembly.
+Both chambers had veto-proof Republican majorities, which drew some political pressure off of Florio for the remainder of his term.
+In the latter half of his term, Florio's approval ratings began to rebound as the Republican legislature was given a share of the blame for dysfunction in Trenton.